-The study described in the paper resulted in the development of a wearable device called Biomechanics Sensor Node (BSN) that captures user data and controls virtual environments, as well as a new software solution integrating the BSN with Unity Editor, one of the most widely used game engines and virtual world-building programs.
-“Integration of the wearable with the Unity software means patients undergoing motor rehabilitation can interact with VR environments while the therapist views data for the movements performed during the session,” Brandão explained.
+The study described in the paper resulted in the development of a wearable device called biomechanics sensor node (BSN) that captures user data and controls virtual environments, as well as a new software solution integrating the BSN with Unity Editor, one of the most widely used game engines.
+"Integration of the wearable with the Unity software means patients undergoing motor rehabilitation can interact with VR environments while the therapist views data for the movements performed during the session," Brandão explained.

-Functional magnetic resonance imaging (fMRI) scans show that the procedure activates specific brain regions associated with these fictitious movements.
-A next step entails performing clinical tests to measure the functional gains in the patient’s motor recovery.
-Another expected development will be to have the avatar engage in everyday activities, practice sports, or interact with other people in a multi-user virtual environment.
+Functional magnetic resonance imaging (fMRI) scans show that the procedure activates specific brain regions associated with these simulated movements.
+A next step entails performing clinical tests to measure the functional gains in the patient's motor recovery.
+Another expected development will be to have the avatar engage in everyday activities, practice sports or interact with other people in a multi-user virtual environment.

 More information: Alexandre Fonseca Brandão et al, Biomechanics Sensor Node for Virtual Reality: A Wearable Device Applied to Gait Recovery for Neurofunctional Rehabilitation, Computational Science and Its Applications – ICCSA 2020 (2020).
 DOI: 10.1007/978-3-030-58820-5_54